rajabishek/java-essentials/manuscript/03_oops.md

 > - Declaring a field as final prevents its contents from being modified, making it, essentially, a constant.
 Usually `final` fields are all named in capital letters separated by underscore.
 > - In addition to fields, both method parameters and local variables can be declared `final`.
 > - Declaring a parameter `final` prevents it from being changed within the method.
 Declaring a local variable `final` prevents it from being assigned a value more than once.
+> - When the keyword `final` is applied to methods then it means that this definition of the method is the final one, i.e we cannot override that method in its subclass.